How to Start a School Recycling Program

 Decide What To Recycle

-Once you have the logistics in place, it’s time to educate and create awareness with fellow students and teachers.
+Once you have the logistics in place, it’s time to educate and create awareness with fellow students and teachers to recycle at school.
 Make recycling fun and easy to do, and you’ll find that it quickly becomes a part of your school culture.

 Contact Combined Resources In Chicago For Your Free Audit